Apple Watch SE 3

 FAQ

-Is the Apple Watch SE 3 good for most iPhone users?
+Is the Apple Watch SE 3 good for most people?

 Yes.
-Reviewers repeatedly describe it as the best-value Apple Watch because it keeps the core Apple Watch experience, S10 speed, always-on display, notifications, Apple Pay, and fitness tracking at the entry price.
+Reviewers repeatedly described it as the best-value or best-for-most Apple Watch because it delivers the core Apple Watch experience at a much lower price.

 Consider This Instead